Met Police Special Constable Sacked Over Theft and Weapons Charges

-A Metropolitan Police special constable has been dismissed following his conviction for theft offences.
+A Metropolitan Police special constable has been booted following a shocking conviction for theft and possession of offensive weapons.

-MSC Toby Biginton, attached to South East Command Unit, was previously found guilty of six counts of theft by employee and two counts of possession of an offensive weapon in a private place.
+MSC Toby Biginton, assigned to the South East Command Unit, was found guilty of six counts of theft by employee and two counts of possessing offensive weapons in a private place.
+During a 2021 raid on his home, officers discovered three police batons.
+Biginton claimed they were connected to his police duties — but that excuse didn’t cut it.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.